MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Dice-Game/README.md

 ## User Interface

-Examples of the expected user interface are shown below with some possible input and output values.
+Examples of the expected user interface are shown below, with some possible input and output values.

 ### Example 1